trinary/raft-talk/slides/definition.md

 ##  What is Consensus

-A consensus algorithm is a set of instructions that allow collection of computers to work as a fault-tolerant group.
+A consensus algorithm is a set of instructions that allow a collection of computers to work as a fault-tolerant group.

 This usually means the reliable management of shared state.